codingsoul

 Safety: Convergence by Design, Not by Luck

 A cascading system can theoretically insert commands forever.
 Agent Smith prevents this at the architectural level: each role gets a maximum of three discussion rounds.
-If there’s no consensus after three rounds, the system doesn’t force one — it escalates to a human.
-That’s the abort logic that most autonomous systems lack.
+If there’s no consensus after three rounds, the system doesn’t force one it escalates to a human.
 Not a hard timeout, but a structured admission that the system has reached the limits of what it can resolve on its own.
 Below that, a technical ceiling of 100 total command executions acts as a final safety net against unforeseen loops.

 Roles are defined as YAML files shipped with the system:

-Each role has explicit rules about what it should evaluate and — just as importantly — what it should not do.
+Each role has explicit rules about what it should evaluate and what it should not do.
 The Architect doesn’t propose patterns that aren’t established in the project.
 The Developer doesn’t reorganize the codebase.
 Constraints are as important as capabilities.

 Project-Level Configuration